-The auditor was provided with a sample of unannounced supervisor rounds which occurred on both day and night shift (facilty operates on 12 hour shifts).
+The auditor was provided with a sample of unannounced supervisor rounds.
+This documentation shows rounds occur on both day and night shift (facilty operates on 12 hour shifts).

-During the facility tour, the auditor reviewed several log books and confirmed unannounced supervisor rounds are occurring consistently on both day and night shift.
+During the facility tour, the auditor confirmed unannounced supervisor rounds are occurring consistently on both day and night shift.